Sallb679/UMD-Professor-Ratings-Analysis/README.md

 # PlanetTerp Professor Reviews Analysis

-This project builds a data pipeline and machine learning models to analyze and predict professor ratings using PlanetTerp review and grade data.
+This project implements a full data pipeline and machine learning workflow analyzing professor ratings from PlanetTerp review and grade data.

-## Overview
+## Project Structure

-The analysis is structured into three main stages:
+The workflow is divided into three main files, each representing a stage in the pipeline:

-1. **Data Extraction & Cleaning**
+1. **Data Extraction**
-   - Extract raw review data via API and clean it (remove duplicates, fill missing values).
+   - Extract raw review data from the PlanetTerp API.
-   - Clean and preprocess text reviews, map expected grades to numeric scores, and generate review-level features such as word and character counts.
+   - Collect and consolidate initial review datasets for further processing.

-2. **Feature Aggregation & Sentiment Analysis**
+2. **Data Cleaning & Feature Engineering**
-   - Aggregate review and grade data at the professor level, computing averages and totals for various metrics.
+   - Clean and preprocess review text and grade data.
+   - Handle duplicates, missing values, and map categorical grades to numeric scores.
+   - Generate aggregated professor-level features such as average grades, review counts, and text statistics.

+3. **Final Features, Modeling & Prediction**
-   - Use VADER sentiment analysis to extract sentiment scores from cleaned review texts and merge these into the feature set.
+   - Apply sentiment analysis on reviews to extract sentiment scores using VADER.

-3. **Machine Learning Modeling**
+   - Combine all features into a final dataset.
-   - Train and evaluate multiple regression models (KNN, Random Forest, XGBoost) using optimized hyperparameters.
+   - Train and evaluate machine learning models (KNN, Random Forest, XGBoost) to predict professor ratings.
-   - Models predict professor ratings based on aggregated features and sentiment scores, with evaluation via RMSE and R² metrics.

-## Results
+## Highlights

-- The XGBoost model achieved the best performance, balancing error and explained variance.
-- Sentiment analysis improved feature richness by capturing qualitative review insights.
+- Sentiment analysis adds a qualitative dimension to numeric features.
+- Models achieve strong predictive performance, with XGBoost performing best.
+- The pipeline showcases end-to-end data science workflow from raw data to actionable insights.

-## Technologies & Libraries
+## Technologies Used

-- Python 3
-- pandas, numpy
+- Python 3 with pandas, numpy for data processing
-- scikit-learn, xgboost
+- scikit-learn and xgboost for modeling
-- nltk (VADER sentiment)
+- nltk’s VADER for sentiment analysis
-- tqdm for progress bars
+- tqdm for progress monitoring

-## How to Use

-- Run the data extraction and cleaning notebook first to prepare the dataset.
-- Next, run the sentiment analysis notebook to score reviews and generate sentiment features.
-- Finally, run the modeling notebook to train and evaluate regression models.

 ---

-This project demonstrates a full end-to-end workflow from raw data extraction to predictive modeling, highlighting the importance of feature engineering and text analysis in educational data contexts.
+This project demonstrates how to build a robust data pipeline and apply machine learning techniques to educational review data, providing valuable insights into professor performance.